Using research evidence to choose an intervention: SAPERE P4C at Lander Road Community Primary

 ‘P4C helps you think of problems and arguments you haven't seen before.’
 Lander Road student

-The school is on track to receive the SAPERE P4C Silver Award in Autumn 2019.
+The school received the SAPERE P4C Silver Award in March 2020.

 During their visit in 2018, Ofsted inspectors identified the power of P4C in supporting SMSC and children’s progress: